Boom Boom (Let's Go Back to My Room)

-"Boom Boom (Let's Go Back to My Room)" is the debut single by American singer and model Paul Lekakis.
-Released in 1987 on ZYX Records, then picked up by Polydor Records for a wider release, the song peaked at number 43 on the US Billboard Hot 100, number six on the Billboard Hot Dance Club Play chart and number 60 on the UK Singles Chart.
+"Boom Boom (Let's Go Back to My Room)" is a song by American singer and model Paul Lekakis.
+Released as his debut single in 1987 through ZYX Records, the song peaked at number 43 on the US Billboard Hot 100, number six on the Billboard 12-inch Singles Sales chart, and number 60 on the UK Singles Chart.
 The single fared better in other parts of the world, staying at number one for five weeks on the Australian Music Report and for three weeks on South Africa's Springbok Radio chart.
 It also peaked at number four in Canada and number seven in New Zealand.

 In 1990 the song was included on Lekakis' first album, Tattoo It, which was released on Sire Records.
 Subsequent remixes have appeared on the US dance chart.
 The song is popular in the LGBT community and helped to establish his career, both as a singer and as an actor.
 In 2009, VH1 ranked "Boom Boom" number 83 on its program 100 Greatest One Hit Wonders of the 80s.